Subject: University of Maine System Purchasing Procedures

 - Audit Services.
 As further discussed in APL III-E, Internal Audit Services, the engagement of audit services requires the approval of the Vice Chancellor for Finance and Administration and Treasurer.
 Regarding the UMS independent public accountant, the Audit Committee of the Board or Trustees, is responsible for recommending to the Board all initial appointments.

 - Financial Matters.
-Contracts involving investment related services, banking, tax, and accounting matters must be coordinated through or approved by the System Controller.
+Contracts involving investment related services, banking, tax, and accounting matters must be coordinated through or approved by the Vice Chancellor for Finance and Administration.

 - Use of Bond Financed Facility: Management services, or other contracts, involving activities to be carried out in a bond financed facility must be screened for potential private business use in accordance with APL III-I Tax Exempt Debt Compliance.

-- Credit/Debit Card Services: In accordance with APL IV-F, Credit/Debit Card Standards, contracts for new e-commerce or software based credit card solutions will require review by the UMS Chief Information Officer and the UMS Chief Information Security Officer to determine compliance with the Payment Card Industry Data Security Standards.
+- Credit/Debit Card Services: In accordance with APL IV-F, Credit/Debit Card Standards, contracts for new e-commerce or software-based credit card solutions will require review by the Vice President of Finance and Controller, Chief Information Officer and the Chief Information Security Officer to determine compliance with the Payment Card Industry Data Security Standards.

 - Food and Beverage Vending Facilities: Pursuant to Title 26 M.R.S.A. §1418-G, it shall be the policy of the University to ensure that blind persons are given preference in the establishment and the operation of vending facilities on the property under its jurisdiction.
 “Preference” as used in this context means that, when the University engages in a competitive procurement process to choose a vendor for the establishment and the operation of food and beverage vending facilities on the property under its jurisdiction, and that process results in two or more vendors being evaluated identically, the University shall rank the blind or visually impaired vendor ahead of the other vendor(s) which have identical evaluations.